Kojak Gold, Who Loves Ya, Baby?

 More Gold Looks

-Kodak Gold was one the best selling films for several decades, and I’ve no doubt that billions of photos were taken with it.
+Kodak Gold was one the best selling films for several decades, and I’ve no doubt that many millions of photos were taken with it.
 In our world, we can also enjoy the Kodak Gold look as often as we like with Kojak Gold and other film recipes.

 We can extend the ‘gold’ theme further with these warm golden looks …